valderman/grape/README.md

 * Break out reference stuff into a `RefM`?
 * Break out memory stuff into a `MemM`?
 * Break out conditionals into a `CondM`?
-* Investigate possibility to derive instance for ADT m a => ADT m (Exp a)
-  - Look into how this affects usefulness and generalizability if impossible
 * Semantics for reusing names in pattern: Haskell-time error, or check equality?
   - Need function `Ref a -> Exp a` in class.
 * First implement products as structs, then implement sums as a tag field on the